flutter/website/src/get-started/flutter-for/ios-devs.md

 ## UI Basics

-This section covers how basic UI components in Flutter compare to those in SwiftUI.
+This section covers the basics of UI development in Flutter and how it compares to SwiftUI.
-This includes how to start your app, display static text, create buttons, react to on-press events, display lists, grids, and more.
+This includes how to start developing your app, display static text, create buttons, react to on-press events, display lists, grids, and more.

 ### Getting started

-Usually, when you implement your SwiftUI app, you begin with **App:**
+When beginning to develop your app in SwiftUI, you use **App:**

 ```swift
 @main